 Summer Camps are the best way to provide a fun and safe place for kids of all ages to enjoy summer fun.
 Whether they like sports, arts, technology, swimming or even cooking, there is something for everyone in the Austin metro area.
-Take a look at this list of 2019 Summer Camps in the Cedar Park and Austin area.
-Some local favorites are Camp Timberwolf, YMCA and AcroTex.
+Take a look at this list of Summer Camps in the Cedar Park and Austin areas.
+Some local favorites are Camp Timberwolf, YMCA, and AcroTex.

 But, camps can get expensive for the whole summer, especially if you have more than one kid.
 If you are able to take some time off or trade time with friends, there are plenty of fun local things to do and many are free.
 Here are some ideas to get your list started.

 Swimming & Splash Pads – In Cedar Park and surrounding areas there are many places to swim and splash.
 Here is a complete List of Cedar Park Pools and Splash Pads.
 Also, nearby on the border of Cedar Park and Round Rock is the Quarry Splash Pad.

 Day Trips – There is no shortage of day trips around the Austin Metro.
 Here are some Day Trip ideas I have posted before.
 One of our plans for this summer is to utilize the MetroRail more and explore downtown.
 Ladybird Johnson Wildflower Park is also a nice place to spend a morning exploring the gardens.
 Another fun Austin thing to do in the summer is to go see the Congress Bridge Bats fly out for their evening feast.